 Whitlam was energetically involved in everything – the suburban progress association, his children’s school parents and friends association, and the Returned Servicemen’s League.
 He also became a radio celebrity, winning successive rounds of the Australian National Quiz Championship in 1948 and 1949, and was runner-up in 1950.
 The quiz was arranged to promote popular interest in the Chifley government’s security loans for post-war reconstruction.
 Broadcast live by the ABC, the quiz was avidly followed by many, including Prime Minister Ben Chifley.
 The prizes for championship winners were security bonds.
 Whitlam’s winnings totalled £1000, and the family used the money to buy the block of land next to their house.

 Whitlam was noticed by the Labor Party for his work during the New South Wales Liquor Royal Commission in 1951–52.
 Very different from the traditional Labor candidate with a trade union background, Whitlam had to overcome the disadvantage of perceptions that he was a ‘silvertail’ – someone whose privileged background would prevent him from representing typical Labor constituents.
-His capable performance during the Royal Commission, particularly when he stood in for his father-in-law, Justice Wifred Dovey, was as useful as his consistent involvement in local affairs.
+His capable performance during the Royal Commission, particularly when he stood in for his father-in-law, Justice Wilfred Dovey, was as useful as his consistent involvement in local affairs.

 Member for Werriwa 1952